Browsing posts tagged with: legacy

 Do you know how long your customers are going to wait for a page load?
 More importantly, how long are you making them wait right now?
 Back in the misty eons of time, it used to be easy to measure your application performance.
 You’d grab a stopwatch, load up your web application, and see what…Continue reading

 Telecommuting in all its forms has been on the rise for years.
-Today the trend is accelerating dramatically as affordable, cloud-based technology, rising gas prices, and pressure to reduce facilities’ operating costs all converge to make telework more attractive for all — and the enterprise more distributed than ever.
-Whether they’re checking e-mail on their…Continue reading
+Today the trend is accelerating dramatically as affordable, cloud-based technology, rising gas prices, and pressure to reduce facilities’ operating costs all converge to make telework more attractive for all—and the enterprise more distributed than ever.
+Whether they’re checking email on their iPhones or…Continue reading

 Path Comparison for the Win!